Computer Engineering &

 Computer Information Systems

-The Computer Engineering/Computer Information System program at the Arkansas Tech University Career Center covers four major areas: diagnostics, operating systems, networking and on-the-job training.
+The Computer Engineering/Computer Information System program at the Arkansas Tech University Career Center includes five major areas: diagnostics, operating systems, networking, on-the-job readiness and an introduction to programming.

-With a basic certification, you can expect to start at $12 or $16 per hour.
-Each additional certification increases a starting salary.
-After certification the student is eligible for jobs in computer sales and repair and network administration.
-Students who complete this program of study offered at the Career Center may receive a Certificate of Proficiency in computer information technology.
+With a basic certification, students have the potential to start working in positions paying $12 to $16 per hour right out of high school.
+Each additional certification and computer course increases starting salary.
+After certification the student is eligible for jobs in computer sales, repair and network administration.
+Students who complete this program of study offered at the Career Center may receive up to 15 hours of college credit and a Certificate of Proficiency in computer information technology.